Temporary Advertisements On The Street Furniture

 Banners

-Tameside Council is continuing its push for safer, cleaner streets by reinstating tighter control of roadside banners and lamp-post posters.
+Tameside Council is continuing its push for safer, cleaner streets by reinstating tighter control of roadside banners.

-Anyone who wants to display a banner attached to roadside railings or posters to lampposts will have to apply to council highways engineers for permission.
+Anyone who wants to display a banner attached to roadside railings will have to apply to council highways engineers for permission.

 How do I apply to put up a banner?

-People need to apply in writing (or apply online) at least 28 days before the publicity is to go up, providing information on where and when they would like to display their items and the reason for the poster/banner.
+People need to apply at least 28 days before the publicity is to go up, providing information on where and when they would like to display their items and the reason for the banner.

 A list of approved sites can be found by the following link: Approved Banner Sites